S4RL: Surprisingly Simple Self-Supervision for Offline Reinforcement Learning: Method

 In computer vision research, augmentation are commonly used as a way to obtain the same datapoint from multiple viewpoints.
 Transformations such as rotation, translations, color jitters, etc. are commonly used to train neural networks.
 Such transformations preserve the semantics of the image after the transformation since for example: an image of a cat rotated $15^\circ$ remains an image of a cat.
 However, when working from only proprioceptive information of an agent (for example: the joint angles and velocity information of an industrial robot), such transformations are semantically meaningless.

-We denote a data augmentation transformation as: $\mathcal{T}(\tilde{s_t}|s_t)$ where $s_t \sim \mathcal{D}$, $\tilde{s_t}$ is the augmented state, and $\mathcal{T}$ is a stochastic transformation.
 In offline RL, since an agent is unable to interact with the environment to collect new data samples, data augmentations serve as a simple technique that can allow the agent to do local exploration from the trajectories in the dataset.
 Data augmentations from states, assumes that the output of a small transformation to an input state results in a physically realizable state in the environment.
 If the augmented state is in the domain of the state space, $\tilde{s_t} \in \mathcal{S}$, then we consider it a valid transformation.
-By performing valid augmentation stratgies, we are able to artificially increase the amount of data available during training.
+By performing valid augmentation stratgies, we are able to artificially increase the amount of data available during training, thereby reducing the chances of the overfitting to the data.

 Even if a transformation is physically realizable in the environment, a data augmentation strategy that is too aggressive may end up hurting the RL agent since the reward for the original state may not coincide with the reward obtained from the augmented state.
 That is $r(s_t) \neq r(\tilde{s_t})$.
-Therefore, another key assumption made when performing data augmentations on the states is that the reward model $r(s_t)$ is \textit{smooth}, that is $r(s_t) \approx r(\tilde{s_t})$.
-Therefore the choice of $\mathcal{T}(\tilde{s_t}|s_t)$ needs to be a sufficiently local transformation.
-The choice of $\mathcal{T}(\tilde{s_t}|s_t)$ is more important in offline RL than in traditional RL, since in traditional RL the agent may be able to self-correct for poor choices of transformations by visiting those states.

-By using data augmentation, we seek to exploit this smoothness property of the reward model in the MDP, which enables us to artificially visit states that are in the state space, but not in the dataset: $s_t,\tilde{s_t} \in \mathcal{S}$ but $\tilde{s_t} \notin \mathcal{D}$.
+Therefore, one key assumption made when performing data augmentations on the states is that the reward model $r(s_t)$ is \textit{smooth}, that is $r(s_t) \approx r(\tilde{s_t})$.
+Therefore the choice of $\mathcal{T}(\tilde{s_t}|s_t)$ needs to be a local transformation to perturb the state without changing the semantics.
+The choice of $\mathcal{T}(\tilde{s_t}|s_t)$ is more important in offline RL than in traditional RL, since in traditional RL the agent may be able to self-correct for poor choices of transformations by being able to visit those states and correct the value functions using Bellman backups.
+A comparison is presented in Figure \ref{fig:bellman_backup}, where we see that compared to normal offline RL, adding augmentation allows for multiple paths in the policy evaluation step using Bellman backups.
+By using data augmentation, we seek to exploit this smoothness property of the reward model in the MDP, which enables us to artificially visit states that may be in the state space, but not in the dataset: $s_t,\tilde{s_t} \in \mathcal{S}$ but $\tilde{s_t} \notin \mathcal{D}$.

 Following the constraints, we consider the following transformations $\mathcal{T}(\tilde{s_t}|s_t)$: